-In oxy-fuel carbon capture, the oxygen required for combustion is separated from air prior to combustion, and the fuel is combusted in oxygen diluted with recycled flue-gas rather than by air.

-This oxygen-rich, nitrogen-free atmosphere results in a flue-gas consisting mainly of CO_2 and H_2O (water), so producing a more concentrated CO_2 stream for easier purification.

-In order to keep the temperature down and ensure the flue gas flow in the boiler, 60-70% of the cooled flue gas, which primarily consists of CO_2 and water vapor, is recirculated.
+In oxy-fuel CC, the oxygen required for combustion is separated from air prior to combustion, and the fuel is combusted in oxygen diluted with recycled flue-gas rather than by air.
+This oxygen-rich, nitrogen-free atmosphere results in a flue-gas consisting mainly of CO2 and H2O (water), thus producing a more concentrated CO2 stream for easier purification.
+To keep the temperature down and ensure the flue gas flow in the boiler, 60-70% of the cooled flue gas, which primarily consists of CO2 and water vapor, is recirculated.
 After the boiler, water vapor is removed from the flue gas which then typically consists of 70-85 vol% CO2.
 CO2 can then be further purified and compressed, ready for reuse or disposal.

-The oxy-fuel technology is further elaborated in section 0.
+The oxy-fuel technology is further elaborated in section 402 Oxy-fuel combustion technology.